Laura-Kimble/mtb-trails/README.md

 ### Singletracks Descriptions

-With the longer descriptions to work with, I was able to do some more featurization and get some more topics.
+With the longer descriptions to work with using the singletracks.com data, I was able to do some more featurization and get some more topics.
 First, I removed desciptions with fewer than 40 characters from my dataset, since these contain little information and included gems such as "Fun sandy areas though", and the succinct "epic".

 Featurization:
 I created a custom class and methods to featurize my descriptions.
 The general process is:
 - Tokenize sentences into words
 - Remove first set of stopwords, that are not be included in the bigrams and trigrams creation.
 This is a modified version of the gensim STOPWORDS that took out qualifier words like 'not', 'very', 'too', 'few' that may be useful for the bigrams/trigrams (e.g., want to keep phrases like "not too steep").
-- Create bigrams and trigrams using gensim Phrases
+- Create bigrams and trigrams using gensim Phrases and Phraser
 - Lemmatize using nltk WordNetLemmatizer and nltk's part-of-speech tagging.
 - Remove second set of stopwords, including more biking-specific words and bigram/trigram phrases to remove (e.g., 'parking_lot', 'mountain_bike').

 The next step was to create a gensim bag-of-words and try out some LDA models.
 I varied the number of topics, document-topic priors (alpha), and topic-word priors (eta) and viewed the effects on the model perplexity and topic coherence.
 However, this showed a linear decrease in perplexity as the number of topics increased and a seemingly random change in coherence based on number of topics (different spikes/plot each time the models were run since I didn't use a set random state).
 Varying alpha and eta produced similarly uninformative plots.
-Thus, I chose 6 topics and the default parameters for alpha and eta.

 <div style="text-align:center"><img src="images/st_lda_metrics_topics.png" width="1000"/></div>

+The resulting LDA model using 5 topics and the default values for alpha and eta, yielded a model with perplexity of -7.35 and a coherence score of 0.35.
 The topics I was getting however didn't seem as informative or distinct as I would like.
+Even though the gensim visualization showed good separation between topics, I couldn't make intuitive sense between topics and didn't find this result particulary useful.

     [(0,
     "foot", "steep", "creek", "little", "technical", "pas", "drop", "lake", "direction", "switchbacks"),